JohnRamirez57/seenc/README.md

 - Loading, empty, and error states for the main browsing flows
 - A responsive interface with keyboard support and reduced-motion handling

-The visual direction combines cinematic browsing with an original menu-driven style influenced by the energy and motion of Persona 3 Reload and Persona 5.
-The interface uses strong type, angled composition, deliberate transitions, and a restrained blue and neutral palette without copying game artwork or exact menus.
+The visual direction combines cinematic browsing with an original menu-driven style influenced by the energy and motion of Persona 3 Reload and Persona 5 (Royal).
+The interface uses strong type, angled composition, deliberate transitions, and a mild blue and neutral palette without copying game artwork or exact menus.

 ### Accounts and personal libraries